ruizdurazo/ruizdurazo/notes/on-python/index.md

 Testing is crucial in the age of AI and vibe-coding.

-The bottleneck in software development used to be writing code, but now it's mostly reviewing, testing, and debugging because it has to be done manually.
+The bottleneck in software development used to be writing code, but now it’s mostly reviewing, testing, and debugging because it has to be done manually.

 Having tests makes you go faster and more confidently.